Boeing faces new questions about the 737 Max after a plane suffers a gaping hole in its side

 Hours after the terrifying incident, Alaska Airlines announced that it would ground its entire fleet of 65 Max 9s for inspections and maintenance.
 CEO Ben Minicucci said Alaska expects the inspections to be completed “in the next few days.”

+Alaska said on Saturday that it had completed inspecting more than one-fourth of its Max 9 fleet “with no concerning findings.
+Aircraft will return to service as their inspections are completed with our full confidence.”

-Even a short grounding will pose significant problems for the airline and its passengers — the Max 9 accounts for more than one-fourth of Alaska’s fleet.
-On Saturday, Alaska canceled about 100 flights, or 13% of its schedule, by midmorning on the West Coast, according to FlightAware.
+Even the short grounding disrupted the airline — the Max 9 accounts for more than one-fourth of Alaska’s fleet — and its passengers.
+On Saturday, Alaska canceled more than 100 flights, or 14% of its schedule, by late morning on the West Coast, according to FlightAware.

-United Airlines also operates a large fleet of 737-9 Max jets.
+United Airlines has about 80 Max 9 jets, according to aviation data provider Cirium.
 A United spokesman said Saturday the airline had nothing yet to announce about its Max fleet.

-India’s aviation watchdog told its airlines to immediately inspect emergency exits of all Boeing 737-8 Max planes, a slightly smaller model than the 737-9 Max.
+India’s aviation watchdog told its airlines to immediately inspect emergency exits of all Boeing 737 Max 8 planes, a slightly smaller model than the Max 9.
 The country’s aviation authority complained about a lack of guidance from Boeing.

 The FAA and the National Transportation Safety Board said they would investigate Friday’s incident.